 And there’s no need to go all the way to Portland, Maine; Portland, Oregon, or Asheville, North Carolina, to find great breweries.

 Connecticut is home to several brilliant breweries.
 No matter where you are in our little state, one of the best Connecticut breweries is sure to be close-by.
 So head to the closest brewery to you and support local businesses while feeling like you’re going farther afield.

 Find all of the most unique and interesting things to do like the best Connecticut breweries when you download a copy of the Connecticut Travel Guide!

-Each of these breweries are great stops or pauses during day trips in their host towns or while exploring a broader area.
+Each of these breweries are great stops for craft beer drinkers, or pauses during day trips in their host towns or while exploring a broader area.